-The expert acting shows you that there is right and wrong on both sides in the brothers' tangled recrimination.
+The expert acting shows you that there is right and wrong on both sides in the brothers' tangled recriminations.
 Larry Lamb's careworn, self-doubting Victor may need to believe that his filial sacrifice was the main cause of his lack of success in life, when it is evidently also a matter of a paralysing temperamental wariness.
-But you feel that his eventual outburst of principled anger is justified because no amount of cynical reinterpretation can alter the simple fact that his love for his father was genuine and intense.
+But you feel that his eventual outburst of furious principled anger against his brother is justified because no amount of cynical reinterpretation can alter the simple fact that his love for his father was genuine and intense.
 It's a terribly touching moment when the truth of this seems to hit his wife, as if for the first time.
-Likewise, there's an irritating smack of the smug born-again preacher in the way Des McAleer's sleek Walter attempts to make amends, but you can understand why Victor's equation of failure and integrity finally reduces him, in its implied accusation, to a tearful and tempestuous exit.
+Likewise, there's an irritating smack of the smug born-again preacher in the way Des McAleer's sleek Walter attempts to make amends, but you can understand why Victor's stubborn equation of failure and integrity finally reduces him to a tearful and tempestuous exit.
 The impotent idealist and the ruthless achiever are like sundered halves of a healthier whole: the two fine actors communicate that estrangement in all its intricate, gut-twisting intimacy.

 Caught in the rancorous crossfire is Solomon, the 89-year-old furniture dealer who is brought out of retirement to value the goods.
 Warren Mitchell is superlative in this role.
-Shuffling, shrugging and never more manipulative than when seeming guileless, he's like an ancient Jewish vaudeville act.
+Shuffling, shrugging, and never more manipulative than when seeming guileless, he's like an ancient Jewish vaudeville act.
 He often gives the impression that he's in a world of his own - as when, hilariously, he takes his own sweet time to unshell and consume the boiled egg lunch he's brought.
 But his eye never leaves the ball.
-He's shambolic and he's shrewd; he's part-charlatan and he's wise.
+He's shambolic and he's shrewd; he's part charlatan and part sage.
 Such is the hinterland the performance suggests that you can fully believe that he's the veteran of four marriages, a daughter's suicide and life in six countries.
 Unlike the other characters, who brood obsessively over the past, he represents the spirit of survival and irrepressible curiosity about the future.
-Peter Hall once wrote that Mitchell's performance as Willy Loman in Death of a Salesman was among the greatest pieces of character acting he had ever seen.
-His Solomon is a comparably magnificent achievement.
+Peter Hall once wrote that Mitchell's performance as Willy Loman in Miller's Death of a Salesman was among the greatest pieces of character acting he had ever seen.
+This Solomon is a comparably magnificent achievement.